smich73/demos/Azure ML and cognitive/Cognitive In Action - demo script.md

 5. Who is the saddest or angriest?
 No surprise there - the dad
 6. who is the most surprised?
 Apparently it is this girl..

+## INTELLIGENT KIOSK

+1. Automatic face capture: example capturing photos from web camera It uses the built-in face tracking functionality in Windows 10 to detect when people are nearby and applies a simple movement detection heuristic to determine when they are posing for a photo.
+In the example it also shows the age, gender and identification of all the people in each capture.
+This is recognising me from a trained facial model that is validating matching me with library images

+Tech used: Windows 10 Face Tracking; Cognitive Age and gender prediction; Cognitiv Face identification/verification

+2. Bing News
+Connecting the Bing News APIs with the Text Analytics APIs to create a visualization of the news based on their sentiment and most common topics

+Tech used: Bing News API, Bing AutoSuggestion API, Text Sentiment and Text KeyPhrase Extraction

+3. Emotion API Explorer
+Playground for Emotion APIs - show smiling, sad etc..

+Tech used: Windows 10 Face Tracking; Emotion prediction; Bing Image Search API; Bing AutoSuggestion API

+4. Face API
+A playground for the Face APIs used for age and gender prediction, as well as face identification

+Tech used: Windows 10 Face Tracking; Age and gender prediction; Face identification; Facial landmarks; Bing Image Search API; Bing AutoSuggestion API

+5. Mall KIOSK
+An example of a Mall kiosk that makes product recommendations based on the people in front of the camera and analyzes their reaction to it

+Tech used: Windows 10 Face Tracking; Age and gender prediction; Realtime sampling of Emotion; Face identification; Windows 10 Speech-To-Text; Text Sentiment Analysis

+6. Realtime crowd insights
+A realtime workflow for processing frames from a web camera to derive realtime crowd insights such as demographics, emotion and unique face counting

+Tech used:  Windows 10 Face Tracking; Realtime sampling; Age, gender and emotion prediction; Face identification; Unique face counting

+7. realtime driving monitor
+A futuristic scenario where a dashboard camera in a car could be used to monitor the driver and determine when the driver is looking away from the road ahead, sleeping, yawning etc.
+Show looking away and also the audio warning for wake up when falling asleep (toggle on right needs to be set to ON)

+Tech used:  Windows 10 Face Tracking; Realtime sampling; Facial Landmarks; Head Pose; Face identification; Unique face tracking; Image Captioning

+##SEEING AI

+Play SeeingAI video - combines emotion, caption, text analytics, OCR

 ## UBER

 Play Uber video -  shows facial verification